 - 6-10 cups of chili- I will include my favorite recipe below.
 If you like a spicier chili, we also love this Texas Red Chili.

-- Cornbread– I will include my recipe below, but just know you can also buy a mix.
-If you don’t like jalapenos, you can always omit them from my recipe below.
+- Cornbread- My favorite recipe is for this Jalapeno Cheddar Cornbread, but just know you can also buy a mix.
+If you don't like jalapenos, you can always omit them from my recipe below.

 - Grated Cheddar Cheese- optional, but really good.

 - 10-14 quart Dutch Oven- The size of the dutch oven will depend on the amount of people you are feeding.

 - Lid Lifter- Not necessary, but makes things so much easier.